QiufangMa/control-schedule-framework/draft-wqb-tvr-applicability.md

 -	The Conflict Resolver checks whether the current schedule request conflicts with other schedules.
 If there is no conflict, then go to the next step.
 Otherwise, a message is returned to the Schedule Service Requester, indicating that the conflict check fails.
-A typical failed scenario is that the resource requested by the current schedule is occupied by another existing schedule.
-For example, there is an existing schedule requests the same links up from 5 am to 10am every day, then there is a conflict with this request and the existing schedule.
+A typical failure scenario is that the resource triggered by the current schedule is occupied by another schedule.
+For example, there is an existing schedule that requests the same links up from 5 AM to 10 AM every day, then there is a conflict with this request and the existing schedule.

--	The Schedule Manager creates one schedule according to the request, and then store it in the schedule database。It should be noted that the Schedule Manager SHOULD allocate a unique identifier for this schedule，and return the identifier to the Schedule Service Requester after created this schedule successfully.
-The Schedule Service Requester could update or delete the schedules by this identifier in the future.
+-	The Schedule Manager creates one schedule according to the request, and then store it in the schedule database.
+The Schedule Manager allocates a unique identifier for this schedule and returns that identifier to the Schedule Service Requester after creating this schedule successfully.
+The Schedule Service Requester may update or delete the schedules by this identifier in the future.

--	The Resource Manager allocates network resources(in this example the resources are the detail interfaces related to the links) based on the schedule，and store the allocated resources and its corresponding schedule identifier to the resource database.
+-	The Resource Manager allocates network resources (in this example the resources are the detail interfaces related to the links) based on the schedule and stores the allocated resources and its corresponding schedule identifier in a resource database.
-The allocation of network resources requires a variety of data resources, such as network topology Information，Network Resource Inventory，Current Network Utilization, etc.
+The allocation of network resources requires a variety of data resources, such as network topology information，network resource inventory，current network utilization, etc.

 -	The Policy Engine’s responsibility needs to be future discussed.